 As you know, Yoga is all about meditation and stretching of your body in different forms.
 Popular yoga poses like Kapalabhati Pranayama, Surya Namaskar (Sun Salutation), Bhujang asana (Cobra Pose), Dhanur asana (Bow Pose), and countless other effective yoga asanas help in reducing your weight as well as keeping your stress at bay.

 In this article, I will be talking about one of the most important asanas in yoga, Kapalabhati Pranayama Skull Shining Breathing in detail.
 Before I begin, I want you to know how breathing the right way is so important while performing yoga.
+At the end of the article there is a video showing the step by step process of doing Kapalbhati Pranayama.

 Performing Kapalbhati regularly, mainly influences the brain or any other spaces inside the head that lie under the skull.
 These organs are essentially connected to the back of the nose.

 It is important to know the proper technique to do the skull shining breathing exercise.
-The main purpose of this is to clean your ‘cranial sinuses’, however, it has other side effects like curing anemia.
+The main purpose of this is to clean your ‘cranial sinuses’, however, it has other side effects like curing anaemia.

 The technique is mainly a process of short and strong exhalations due to which the inhalation happens.

-How to do Skull Shining Breathing (Kapalabhati)
+How to do Kapalabhati Skull Shining Breathing

 Skull Shinning Breathing Kapalabhati is a traditional yet advanced ‘yogic breathing cleansing technique’ that is used as a basic warm-up for Pranayama in Yoga.